 How to choose the best fonts for a resume?

 It only takes the recruiters six seconds to decide if your resume is worth further inspection.
-Thus, the font and font size can quite literally make or break your chances.
+Thus, the font and font size can literally make or break your chances.
 If the recruiter has to struggle to read a small font or is put off by a funky design, your resume will most likely get tossed.
-So, keep these basic factors in mind when deciding on the best fonts for your resume.
+So, keep these essential factors in mind when deciding on the best fonts for your resume.

 Use a professional easy-to-read font